wewewer123/LOVE-VN-ENGINE/README.md

 # Building

-- Unviersal: If you want to make a .love file that can run on all supported systems all you have to do is zip all the files in the "game" folder to a .zip file (in a way so thayt main.lua is on the top layer), and rename that .zip file to .love.
+- Unviersal: If you want to make a .love file that can run on all supported systems all you have to do is zip all the files in the "game" folder to a .zip file (in a way so that main.lua is on the top layer), and rename that .zip file to .love.

 - pc: If you want to build for pc please follow the instructions you can find [here](https://love2d.org/wiki/Game_Distribution#Creating_a_Windows_Executable).